Neyool/PYTHON-/README.md

 # PYTHON-
 I'm excited to start my first repository .
-Currently, I am following the CodeWithHarry YouTube channel to learn some Python basics..
-This repository contains solutions to all the problems assigned by him.
+Currently, I am following the CodeWithHarry YouTube channel to learn Python basics..
+This repository contains solutions to all the problems assigned .
 <BR>
 Coder - SNL